mtth/azkaban/README.rst

 All jobs except the first one will have their :code:`user.to.proxy` property set.
 Note also that the last job overrides the :code:`retries` property.

-Finally, nested dictionaries can be used to group options efficiently:
+Finally, nested dictionaries can be used to group options concisely:

 .. code:: python